Ramuneid/1.2-Support-in-Lithuania/README.md

 - Power Query
 - DAX
 - Python
-- Power BI API connection
+- Public APIs
 - Power BI App

 ## Data Analysis Workflow

 ### 1. Goal Setting and Research Questions

-The project started with defining the aim of the analysis and formulating key questions to guide the exploration.
+The project started with defining the aim of the analysis and formulating key questions to guide the exploration:

+- Who are the main recipients of 1.2% support in Lithuania?
+- How is 1.2% support distributed among recipients?
+- How has the distribution changed between 2020 and 2024?
+- Are the largest recipients becoming stronger over time?
+- Who may be left behind in the competition for support?

-## 2. Data Extraction
+### 2. Data Extraction

 Data was collected from publicly available sources using three different approaches: **Python web scraping, public APIs, and direct web data connections in Power Query**.